 Dissolution testing is a process whereby the capsule or tablet falls is put into temperature-controlled water and then agitated (moved around in a small container) to similar the muscular action of digestion.
 If the tablets/capsules dissolve within 45 minutes in water, it is reasonable to believe that it will likewise dissolve in the human digestive tract, and its component nutrients will be ready for absorption.

 If expiration dates appear on the label of a product, then stability testing must be conducted.
 Stability testing helps identify which nutrients are most vulnerable to damage and to what degree potency is affected.
 By accounting for such variables as specific ingredients, dosage form, packaging and storage conditions, it can determine how much of an increase in the potency for a given nutrient is needed to compensate for potency losses over time.
 There are two types of stability testing: 1) accelerated stability, and 2) ambient stability.

-Ambient stability is determined by taking a sample of packaged product we manufacture and holding it in a retain room under controlled, ambient temperature and humidity.
+Ambient stability is determined by taking a sample of the packaged product we manufacture and holding it in a retain room under controlled, ambient temperature and humidity.
 The retain room is used to correlate and confirm shelf life results from accelerated testing.
-At regular intervals during its shelf life a product is pulled from the retain room and tested for potency which is then compared to the accelerated aging studies.
+At regular intervals, during its shelf life, a product is pulled from the retain room and tested for potency which is then compared to the accelerated aging studies.